-1.1.
-Safeguarding children is everyone's responsibility.
-Everyone who has contact with children and families has a role to play.
+1. Introduction

 Our whole school approach to safeguarding is based upon an understanding of the local context and an attitude of 'it could happen here'.

 At Chantry our core values are 'Confident, Caring and Creative'.
 These values underpin everything we do.
 We want to nurture children who are confident individuals who care about others and themselves, think creatively and have a love of learning